-Blood Parrot Fish
+Blood Red Parrot Cichlid

 The Blood Red Parrot cichlids, also known as Bloody Parrots or Blood Red Parrots, are a relatively new hybrid species developed in Taiwan in the 1980s.
 Despite being a controversial species, they quickly became appreciated because of their peaceful temperament and ability to live in a community tank.